Wonderful and unknown, the essence of the Basque Country

 - Or if you want something more relaxing, take a stroll along either of the two beautiful beaches, Santiago and Lapari, and admire the Black Flysch.
 Following the river inland, you will come to the Casacampo marshes, an area of incomparable beauty that hosts a rich and diverse ecosystem.

-Or if the sun is too hot, take a visit to the narrow streets of Deba’s old quarter and discover the Church of Santa María, a gem of Basque Gothic architecture.
+Or if the sun is too hot, take a visit to Deba’s old quarter and discover the Church of Santa María, a gem of Basque Gothic architecture.
 Ask at the tourist office about guided tours.
 The historical centre of Deba is also a good place to get a meal or some pintxos and enjoy the calm atmosphere..